espressif/esp-idf/docs/en/api-guides/linker-script-generation.rst

 Placing object files
 """"""""""""""""""""

 Suppose the entirety of ``object1.o``  is performance-critical, so it is desirable to place it in RAM.
-On the other hand, all of ``object2.o`` contains things to be executed coming out of deep sleep, so it needs to be put under RTC memory.
+On the other hand, suppose all of ``object2.o`` contains things to be executed coming out of deep sleep, so it needs to be put under RTC memory.
 We can write:

 .. code-block:: none